Welcome to the Birds of North America Online!

 Subscriptions are available for as little as $5 for 30 days of full access!
 If you would like to subscribe to BNA Online, just visit the Cornell Lab of Ornithology E-Store.

 Like other cuckoos, the breeding behavior of the Yellow-billed Cuckoo is peculiar.
 The onset of breeding is apparently correlated with an abundant local food supply.
 Once initiated, the breeding cycle is extremely rapid, and requires only 17 days from egg-laying to fledging of young.
 Bursting feather sheaths allow nestlings to become fully feathered within two hours.
 In addition, the Yellow-billed Cuckoo and its congener, the Black-billed Cuckoo (Coccyzus erythropthalmus), are the only known facultative, interspecific brood parasites among altricial birds.
 At least 11 passerine species have been used as hosts, most frequently the American Robin (Turdus migratorius), Gray Catbird (Dumetella carolinensis), and Wood Thrush (Hylocichla mustelina).
 Although the production of extra eggs has been shown, in some cases, to coincide with periodic outbreaks of caterpillars and cicadas, behavioral and physiological mechanisms controlling parasitism remain obscure.
-Coupled to this mystery is evidence to support the selection of hosts based on egg color, not unlike egg mimicry exhibited by obligately parasitic Old World cuckoos.
-The Yellow-billed Cuckoo has also been observed to breed cooperatively in California, with at least three or four adults tending a single nest.
+The Yellow-billed Cuckoo has also been observed to breed cooperatively in California with at least three or four adults tending a single nest, and in Arizona, facultative serial polyandry has been reported.